deliveroo/deliveroo.engineering/_posts/2023-03-08-ecs-environment-files.md

 ## Background

 We use the [Amazon Web Services][aws] (AWS) cloud provider to host our containers, primarily with the [Amazon Elastic Container Service][ecs] (ECS).
 As part of Deliveroo's [release process][app-dev], we use Hopper (Deliveroo's internal Continuous Deployment tool) to deploy changes into production.
 We use environment variables to configure some of our applications.
-Hopper stores environment variables in its database (and links to [AWS Systems Manager Parameter Store][param-store] for sensitive values).
+Hopper stores environment variables in its database (and links to [AWS Secrets Manager][secrets-manager] for sensitive values).
 During a deployment to ECS, Hopper generates a new [ECS Task definition][task-def] and registers it with ECS, inserting environment variables as necessary.
 Hopper then uses this new task definition to update the service in ECS.

 Task definition snippet: